vega113/cshar-unit-test/examples/documentation_example.md

 }
 ```

-Now, we create unit tests for the CelsiusToFahrenheit and FahrenheitToCelsius methods using a testing framework like Xunit:
+Now, we create unit tests for the CelsiusToFahrenheit and FahrenheitToCelsius methods:
 ```csharp
 using Microsoft.VisualStudio.TestTools.UnitTesting;
 using YourProjectNamespace;